 Sarah Tolch

 I began teaching while in graduate school and quickly realized that I loved sharing science with my students.
 So I decided to go into the classroom rather than the research lab.
 I moved to St Louis in 2002 to teach 7th-12th grade at Thomas Jefferson School.
 After six years at Thomas Jefferson, I moved to MICDS.
 While at MICDS, I taught Biology, Chemistry, and Physics in the Upper School and was the Director of the Summer Academy.
-I realized that she missed the energy of a middle school classroom, so I was excited when the position opened at Crossroads and I could join such an active and energetic community.
+I realized that I missed the energy of a middle school classroom, so I was excited when the position opened at Crossroads and I could join such an active and energetic community.
 I am married and have a daughter and three dogs.
 As a St. Louis transplant, I love the zoo and the many restaurants the region has to offer.
 Cooking is one of my favorite hobbies.
 In fact, my macaroni and cheese has won awards at competitions!

 MS St. Louis University:Chemistry